 The deepening of Miami’s channel will create 33,000 new jobs and increase cargo throughput.
 Located in the heart of downtown Miami, PortMiami is the second largest revenue producing department in Miami-Dade County.
 PortMiami contributes nearly $27 billion annually to the local and state economies and supports 207,000 jobs, both directly and indirectly, in the State of Florida.
 PortMiami is recognized and known for being the Cargo Gateway of the Americas.

 Due to PortMiami’s ideal geographic location, the world’s largest shipping lines offer regular service from PortMiami to more than 100 countries in more than 250 ports around the world.
-Over $2 billion in capital improvement projects, including the restoration of on-port rail and the Port Tunnel, are transforming Miami and the State of Florida into a global logistics hub.
+More than $1 billion in capital improvement projects, including the restoration of on-port rail and the Port Tunnel, are transforming Miami and the State of Florida into a global logistics hub.

 PortMiami will be one of only three U.S. Atlantic ports to be at -50 feet when the expanded Panama Canal opens in 2016.
 The deeper depth will allow PortMiami to accommodate new, larger Post-Panamax vessels that will be traversing the Canal.
 As the closest U.S. port to Panama, PortMiami expects to benefit from increased Asian trade.
 The dredging project is managed by the U.S. Army Corps of Engineers and is expected to take approximately 18 months to complete.
 Great Lakes Dredge and Dock Company, LLC, the contractor selected for the project, began dredging operations at the end of November 2013.